 The Minecraft 1.20 new mobs are the camel and sniffer

-So far there are two new mobs coming in Minecraft 1.20: the Minecraft camel, which Mojang chose itself as a new desert-dwelling mount, and the Minecraft sniffer, which won last year's community mob vote.
+Minecraft 1.20 has brought us two new friends: the Minecraft camel, which Mojang chose as a new desert-dwelling mount, and the Minecraft sniffer, which won last year's community mob vote.

-The sniffer is an extinct overworld mob that you'll have to resurrect by finding their eggs via archaeology.
+Meanwhile, the sniffer is an extinct overworld mob that you'll have to resurrect by finding their eggs via archaeology.
 They're very large and slightly turtle-shaped with mossy backs, a large yellow snout, and floppy pink ears.
-Once hatched, sniffers will use their big yellow snouts to dig ancient seeds out of the ground for you to plant.
+Once hatched, sniffers use their big yellow snouts to dig ancient seeds out of the ground for you to plant.

 Minecraft 1.20 archeology feature

-Originally announced for the Minecraft 1.17 Caves & Cliffs update back in 2020, Archaeology ended up being postponed (opens in new tab) along with Bundles—which were also supposed to come with Minecraft 1.17.
-But now, Mojang has confirmed Archaeology is coming for 1.20.
+Originally announced for the Minecraft 1.17 Caves & Cliffs update back in 2020, Archaeology ended up being postponed along with Bundles—which were also supposed to come with Minecraft 1.17.
+But now, Mojang has brought Archaeology at last with the release of 1.20.

-You'll be able to find a new type of sand—amusingly called "suspicious sand"—near desert temples.
+You can find a new type of sand—called "suspicious sand"—near desert temples.
 You can then work up the new brush tool to whisk away all the suspicious sand in an attempt to unearth everything from pottery shards, hidden tools, and bones, to sniffer eggs, which are the most adorable consolation prize imaginable.

 Minecraft 1.20 new biome: Cherry blossoms

-Though we didn't expect one, we got surprised with Minecraft's announcement of the cherry blossom biome coming to the 1.20 update.
+Though we didn't initially expect a new biome, we got surprised with Minecraft's announcement of the cherry blossom biome in the 1.20 update.
 A gorgeous landscape of pink flower petals was the perfect pink announcement for Valentines day.

 You'll also be able to find pigs, sheep, and bees hanging out in the biome, attracted to the blossoms and likely frolicking underneath the branches.
 Branches that will no doubt conceal countless creepers who also enjoy blossoms, and giving you hugs.